How do I set up Bark on Pinwheel devices?

 STEP 5: Log into Bark Kids with a Device Code.
 You can find device codes in your Bark Account Settings on a parent device.

-STEP 6: Accept the permissions prompted on the Bark Kids app (for more information on what this looks like, start at Step 8 of this article).
+STEP 6: Accept the permissions prompted on the Bark Kids app (for more information on what this looks like, reference the last half of this article).

 STEP 7: Once it is set up, tap on the bottom right ⚙️ icon, and select Test Monitoring.
 You can now exit back to the home screen (do not log out of the Bark for Kids app) and set your child's device aside.